input-output-hk/gatsby-starter-iohk-default/README.md

 ## Configuration

-The starter can be configured through the `package.json` file under the `iohk-gatsby-starter` key.
+The starter can be configured through the `package.json` file under the `gatsby-starter-iohk-default` key.

 | Option | Notes |
 | ------ | ----- |